bjorns/aem-cmd/README.md

 For many use cases it is not desireable to keep passwords in plaintext.
 For this purpose it is possible to encrypt the configuration file and use a separate passphrase on invocation.

+### Installation
+Crypto support requries the pycryptodome package which in turn requires some native packages.
+Because of this it is not installed by default.
+Install with

+    $ pip install pycryptodome

+or if you are using Python 3

+    $ pip3 install pycryptodome

 #### Set master passphrase
 To start set a master password.
 The master will be stored in the system